scinlp-workshop/scinlp-workshop.github.io/index.md

 variety of text sources (e.g. scholarly papers, surveys and technical reports, patents, tweets by scholars, blogs/tutorials, etc.)

-### Call for papers

-We welcome submissions of short abstracts (1 page) related to the above research areas.
-Submissions may include previously published results, late-breaking results, work in progress, among other types of scholarly work.

-We additionally encourage that abstracts indicate the scientific domain(s) and source(s) of scientific text relevant to the submission; for example, scientific domain could be “Genomics” while source of text could be “Peer-reviewed papers from PubMed”.
-Accepted abstracts will be presented in the poster session.
+### Tentative schedule

-We aim to have at least 4 invited speakers and a poster session.
+We aim to have at least 4-5 invited speakers and a poster session.
 Depending on the number of invited speakers who accept, a possible schedule will look like:

-### Tentative schedule

 Total estimated 210 minutes (3.5 hrs)